tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 * each motor is high-side switched, with an LED in parallel for visual feedback of "ON"
 * the two comparator units in the LM393 take the same inputs but inverted, for complementary left and right control
 * the comparator is wired as a simple comparison of two voltages:
-    - one from the left-hand LDR, the other from the right-hand LDR
+    * one from the left-hand LDR, the other from the right-hand LDR
 * the LDRs are detecting reflected light from their partnered LED:
-    - white/light surfaces will reflect more energy than black/dark
+    * white/light surfaces will reflect more energy than black/dark
-    - capacitors C1 and C2 provide a reserve of charge to power the LEDs, and smooth out operation as the motors place a spikey load on the battery
+    * capacitors C1 and C2 provide a reserve of charge to power the LEDs, and smooth out operation as the motors place a spiky load on the battery

 What happened to R3 and R4?
 In some versions of this circuit, these are 3.3kΩ pull-up resistors on the base of each transistor Q1, Q2.
 Someone obviously found out they were not really needed and saved another fraction of a cent on the BOM;-)